yjthoo/MovieGenreClassifier/README.md

 python trainModel.py
 ```

 **Note:** You may want to change the name of the saved models by changing the first parameter of the `ModelCheckpoint` function within `trainModelV2`.
+Furthermore, you will also need to change the name of the model loaded in the `MovieGenreClassifier.py` script used to generate a prediction.